thecrackofdawn/pyreBloom/README.md

 ## **Changes in this fork**

 * Make all code and test work under python3.
-New changes will not test on python2
+New changes will not be tested on python2
 * Bug Fix
 * Add a counter.
 So we can know an approximate number of items which have been inserted into this filter.
-The counter is disable default.
+The counter is disabled default.

 Installation
 ============